Skip to content

 BASE_DB_PORT=3306

-More on these variables can be found on this documentation page or on github
+More on these variables can be found on this documentation page or on Github

-docker create --name=scc_b ghcr.io/moda20/scheduler_backend:latest && docker cp scc_b:/usr/src/app/extraTypes/types.d.ts ./types.d.ts && docker container rm scc_b
+docker create --name=scc_b ghcr.io/moda20/type_scheduler_backend:latest && docker cp scc_b:/usr/src/app/extraTypes/types.d.ts ./types.d.ts && docker container rm scc_b

 docker-compose up -d